upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ## Worries & Weaknesses

-* So far, the rules have mostly been tuned for 2 players.
+* So far, the rules might need different tuning for different numbers of players.
 We anticipate there will be a need to adjust some details for more players to keep things balanced.
-* With a group of experienced players, it is possible that no-one will win.
+* With a group of experienced players, it is possible that no-one will win (hence the suggestions in Advanced Rules).

 ## Maybes